 The FDIC only pays failed-bank depositors a percentage of their insured funds.

 All too often we receive questions similar to this one: "Is it true that if my FDIC-insured bank fails, I would only get $1.31 for every $100 in my checking account?"
-As with misconception number 3, this misinformation appears to be spread by some financial advisors and sales people.
+As with misconception

 Federal law requires the FDIC to pay 100 percent of the insured deposits up to the federal limit — including principal and interest.
 If your bank fails and you have deposits over the limit, you may be able to recover some or, in rare cases, all of your uninsured funds.
 However, the overwhelming majority of depositors at failed institutions are within the insurance limit, and insured funds are always paid in full.

-As noted, this type of misinformation is often passed along by unscrupulous or misinformed financial advisors who are trying to steer customers towards investments or accounts that are not insured, so if you have any doubts about exactly what is or is not covered by FDIC insurance, you may want to do some additional verification on your own.
+As noted, this type of misinformation is often passed along by unscrupulous or misinformed financial advisors who are trying to steer customers towards investments or accounts that are not insured, so if you have any doubts about exactly what is or is not covered by FDIC insurance, you may want to undertake some additional verification on your own.

 *Note: In October 2008 the FDIC insurance limit was temporarily increased to $250,000 per account, with that increase slated to remain in effect through the end of 2009, but subsequently extended through the end of 2013.

-In July 2010 the FDIC insurance limit was permanentlyincreased to $250,000 per depositor, per insured depository institution for each account ownership category.
+In July 2010 the FDIC insurance limit was permanently increased to $250,000 per depositor, per insured depository institution for each account ownership category.